SivilTaram/dl4c.github.io/callforpapers.md

 ##### **How do I submit a paper?**

 Go to [https://openreview.net/group?id=ICLR.cc/2022/Workshop/DL4C](https://openreview.net/group?id=ICLR.cc/2022/Workshop/DL4C) and click on the "ICLR 2022 Workshop DL4C Submission" button.

+Authors of papers accepted at ICRL 2022 and who wish to submit their work to the workshop do so by [contacting us](/contactus) via email.

 ##### **How do I submit a poster?**